Do you live in a leasehold flat? Find out how you can buy the freehold, the fees involved, and the pros and cons.

 If you think it will be done in a matter of months, think again.
 It will likely take closer to a year to complete.

-And the freeholder can make it rather difficult if they wish to do so, costing you time and money.
+And the freeholder can make it difficult, costing you time and money.

 If you want to take control over the running of the building your leasehold property occupies but not have freeholder status, it can be possible to apply for the 'right to manage'.

-This will enable you to control service charges and get more involved in issues like which maintenance companies to hire, helping you to reduce the fees you have to pay for maintaining the building.
+This will enable you to control service charges and get more involved in issues like which maintenance companies to hire.
+This can help reduce the fees you pay to maintain the building.

-The downside of this is having to take a role in managing your building, but not seeing any difference in the price of your property.
+The downside is having to take a role in managing your building, but not seeing any difference in the price of your property.

-You'll still have to pay to extend your lease and you may not enjoy as much freedom as you wish, because you could still have to apply to the freeholder for certain issues.
+You'll still have to pay to extend your lease and may still have to apply to the freeholder for certain issues.

-You also won't be waving farewell to the freeholder, because they can still get involved with the right to manage board.
+You also won't be waving farewell to the freeholder.
+They can still get involved with the right to manage board.

 Any legal fees that the freeholder incurs from handing over the management process will also need to be paid by the right to manage board.